elsmr/mp3-mediarecorder/README.md

 ## Limitations

--   The `dataavailable` event only fires once, when encoding is complete. `MediaRecorder.start` ignores its optional `timeSlice` argument
--   `MediaRecorder.requestData` does not trigger a `dataavailable` event
+-   The `dataavailable` event only fires once, when encoding is complete. `MediaRecorder.start` ignores its optional `timeSlice` argument.
+As a result,`MediaRecorder.requestData` does not trigger a `dataavailable` event
--   `bitsPerSecond` is not configurable, the `MediaRecorder` constructor ignores its `options` argument.
+-   `bitsPerSecond` is not configurable, the `MediaRecorder` constructor will ignore this option.
--   The module returns a Promise to avoid delaying `MediaRecorder.start` until the Web Worker is ready.
-Once the Promise is resolved, the Web Worker will be ready to start encoding.

 ## Related